-RB9 Reports module is very similar to RB8.
-Most of the changes are more search filters to help you craft reports that suit your needs better.
+RB9 Reports module functions contain multiple search filters to help you craft reports that suit your needs best.

-Most reports in the module are static reports like in RB8.
-After entering parameters, you can view the report onscreen, print it out, save it, and/or email it.
-This works fine for these reports because you review them or submit them to others to review but you don’t need to interactive with the underlying information.
-In RB9, simple informational reports like that remain the same as an RB8 report.
+Some reports are interactive, but most reports in the module are static reports.
+After entering parameters, you can view a report onscreen, print it out, save it, and/or email it.
+This works fine for reports, such as the Gross Profit Report, that you review or submit to others to review but that you don’t need to interact with the underlying information.

 Daily Tracking Summary lists all jobs with completed steps within a specified period so you can document your day’s/week’s/etc. progress.

 Tracking Productivity Analysis shows you how many tracking items have been finished on time, by item, by step, by manager or by resource.

 Other static reports in this module include Misc.
 Sales, Insurance Billing, Resource Production, Original Page Production, and Task Turnaround Analysis.

 When insurance companies ask for a report that breaks down their invoices by law firm and attorney, provide the Insurance Billing report.
 It lists each invoice billed directly to an insurance company, grouped and subtotaled by client and insurance company.

 If you pay incentives to resources that produce more than certain number of pages per month, use the Original Page Production report to get the totals you need.
 It displays all jobs (including the page count) produced for a specific period, grouped and subtotaled by resource.

 If you want to know how quickly resources turn around jobs on average for a specified period, use the Task Turnaround Analysis report.
 It summarizes turnaround by resource, and it does not include weekends in calculating the average days for completion, so you know you have accurate results.

 Want to learn more about RB9 Reports?